Appeal of SCERS’ Administrative Decision Policy

 CEO Review – The CEO’s consideration of an Administrative Decision of SCERS’ Chief Benefits Officer (CBO) that is disputed in writing by a member or Related Party.

-Final Administrative Action – A determination by the Board on a disputed Administrative Decision submitted for Board Review.
+Final Administrative Action – A determination by the Board on an Administrative Decision submitted for Board Review.
 A Final Administrative Action is subject to Judicial Review.

-Judicial Review – An inquiry into the validity of a Final Administrative Action of the Board heard by the court without a jury pursuant to Code of Civil Procedure Section 1094.5, provided the petition for writ of mandate is filed within the time limits specified in Code of Civil Procedure Section 1094.6 and as provided by Sacramento County Code Section 1.06.020.
+Judicial Review – An inquiry into the validity of a Final Administrative Action of the Board pursuant to California Code of Civil Procedure Sections 1094.5 and 1094.6 and as provided by Sacramento County Code Section 1.06.

 Related Party – A member’s beneficiary, survivor, or authorized agent, or a member’s current or former spouse/registered domestic partner who has a community property interest in a SCERS’ member’s account and benefits.

-Requests for the determination of eligibility for, amount, commencement, change, or adjustment of benefits from SCERS, or determination or modification of a person’s rights to benefits from SCERS, are typically made in writing in a form prescribed by SCERS.
+Requests for the determination or modification of rights and benefits of SCERS’ members and Related Parties are typically made in writing in a form prescribed by SCERS.
 Such requests are processed by staff according to SCERS’ normal operating procedures.

-If a written request for either an extension of time or a request for CEO Review of a disputed CBO’s determination is not submitted timely to SCERS, the disputed matter shall be deemed by SCERS to be resolved and closed, and the CBO’s Administrative Decision shall stand.
+If a written request for either an extension of time or a request for CEO Review of a disputed CBO Administrative Decision is not timely submitted to SCERS, the disputed matter shall be deemed resolved and closed, and the CBO’s Administrative Decision will stand.

 A member or Related Party may within the 60-day period request in writing an extension of time to file a request for Board Review upon a showing of good cause.

-If a written request for either an extension of time or a request for Board Review of a disputed CEO’s determination is not submitted timely to SCERS, the disputed matter shall be deemed by SCERS to be resolved and closed, and the CEO’s Administrative Decision shall stand.
+If a written request for either an extension of time or a request for Board Review of a disputed CEO Administrative Decision is not timely submitted to SCERS, the disputed matter shall be deemed resolved and closed, and the CEO’s Administrative Decision will stand.

-Within 60 calendar days of SCERS’ receipt of the written request for Board Review, the CEO will include an item for Board Review of an Administrative Decision in the agenda for a regular or special meeting of the Board, and provide the member or Related Party at least 30-day’s advance written notice of the time and place of the meeting that includes the item for Board Review and during which the member or Related Party may address the Board.
+Within 60 calendar days of SCERS’ receipt of the written request for Board Review, the CEO will include an item for Board Review of an Administrative Decision in the agenda for a regular or special meeting of the Board, and provide the member or Related Party at least 30 days’ written notice of the time and place of the meeting, during which the member or Related Party may address the Board.

-SCERS will send written notice of the Board’s Final Administrative Action on a disputed Administrative Decision within 10 calendar days of the date the Board’s decision was made.
-The notice shall include the following statement regarding Judicial Review (writ of mandate):
+SCERS will send written notice of the Board’s Final Administrative Action on a disputed Administrative Decision within 14 calendar days of the date the Board’s decision was made.
+The notice shall advise the member and/or Related Party regarding the availability of Judicial Review by writ of mandate under the California Code of Civil Procedure.

 RESPONSIBILITIES